naychithanshwe/ScamWatchDataAnalysisProject/README.md

 | **Power BI Desktop** | Data visualisation and interactive reporting |
 | **Excel/CSV** | Data sources |
 | **GitHub** | Version control and portfolio presentation |

 ---

-## How to Use This Repository

-1. **Review the SQL script** to understand the ETL and data modelling steps.
-2. **Open the Power BI file** to explore interactive dashboards and insights.
-3. **Refer to the analytical report** for narrative interpretation and findings.

----